slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 ## Getting down to business
-If you don't know anything about programming and/or web development I recommend you to take a look at any of the three resources listed below.
+If you don't know anything about programming and/or web development I recommend you take a look at any of the three resources listed below.
 They were created with beginners in mind and will set you up for the upcoming journey of becoming a developer.
 I really recommend to check out the rest of this list too - it's full of great stuff!

 🔥 [Colt's Code Camp](https://www.youtube.com/playlist?list=PLblA84xge2_xNtaFnZhefjFbnDrpySKD3)
 🔥 [Free Code Camp](https://www.freecodecamp.org/learn)